Good Traffic but Wrong Clients: The Client Filter Fix

 Referrals from startup lawyers/accountants

-Go where ideal clients already are.
-Use your new messaging.
+Go where your ideal clients already are—and show up there with your new, sharper messaging.

-Expected result: Within 7 days, your inbound leads will shift from 70% bad-fit to 70% good-fit, not because you got lucky, but because you stopped broadcasting signals that attract the wrong people.
+Within about a week, you’ll usually see your inbound shift from roughly 70% bad-fit to 70% good-fit leads—not because you got lucky, but because you finally stopped broadcasting signals that reliably attract the wrong people.

 Want the full Clear Edge OS?
 26 frameworks for $5K-$150K operators who want precision, not guesswork.
 Start here